DanialArab/API/Creating an API/README.md

 to craete a new django project:

     django-admin startproject worldCountries .

+some notes on the files in my project directory:

+1. __init__.py ----> is an empty file that tells python that this directory should be considered a python package
+2. asgi.py ----> an entry-point for ASGI-compatible web servers to serve my project
+3. settings.py ----> settings/configuration for this django project
+4. urls.py ----> contains url declaration for this django projct, contains the list of routes for urls for my application
+5. wsgi.py ----> an entry-point for WSGI-compatible web servers to serve my project
+6. manage.py ----> is a command line utility that lets me interact with the django project in various ways

 to craete a new django app:

     python3 manage.py startapp countries